nykfer/FastAPI-MongoDB/README.md

-# 🧠 ML Pet Project – Article Classification by Science Fields
+# 🧠 FaatAPI & MongoDB

-This project is a machine learning-based application that classifies academic articles into various science fields.
+This project uses Firecrawl's scrape with structured output feature to get a content from a web-page and than to store it into MongoDB.
 It uses **FastAPI** as the web framework and **MongoDB Atlas** for database storage.

 ---